gracefour11/taskboardApp/README.md

 All webpages of the project are mobile-responsive with the inclusion of Material Bootstrap library.

-The difference between this web app and previous projects is that this application makes use and manages the data to create/read/update/delete taskboards and tasks instantly.
+The difference between this web app and previous projects is that this application makes use and manages the data to create/read/update/delete taskboards, sections and tasks instantly.

 ## Installation